The Best New England Clam Chowder Recipe

 Why This Recipe Works

-• Can use fresh or canned clams.
+• Made with fresh or canned clams.

 All of the ingredients needed for clam chowder.